jawj/iphoto-flickr/README.md

 Installation
 ------------

-The [flickraw gem](https://github.com/hanklords/flickraw) does all the heavy lifting on Flickr.

 1. Make sure you're a geek with a Mac
 2. Request an API key + secret from Flickr